wavesplatform/docs.wavesplatform/docs/en/blockchain/order.md

 ### Price Asset Quantity Calculation

+The quantity of price asset which

+* will be given by sender if order is BUY
+* will be acquired by sender if order is SELL

-The quantity of price asset in normalized form is calculated by the following formula:
+is calculated by the following formula:

 * in version 1, 2, 3 orders: amount × price × 10<sup>-8</sup>
 * version 4 orders: amount × price × 10<sup>(priceAssetDecimals - amountAssetDecimals - 8)</sup>

-In both cases, the fractional part is discarded.
+Note that in the calculated value's amount of decimals can exceed price asset's decimals.
+For example, the calculation result can be 0.123456789 WAVES.
+The order having such value will be rejected from placement by matcher.

 Designations in the above formula: